STYLE & CULTURE: INTERVIEW

 The Eighties, Subculture And Radical Identity

-The archive of the photographer Derek Ridgers is possibly unparalleled in terms of its documentation of post-war British subculture.
+The archive of the photographer Derek Ridgers is arguably unparalleled in terms of its documentation of post-war British subculture.
 Over almost five decades, the image-maker, whose work graces the likes of The National Portrait Gallery, has brilliantly captured the people at the heart of every significant cultural explosion in the UK, both known and unknown, with all the strange anomalies that have existed somewhere in-between.

-FUTURISTIC DRAGON sat with Ridgers to excavate his portrait practice, his methods for photographing the liminal edges of youth culture, and his prognosis for subcultural expression now that the scene — or rather the very notion of ‘scene’ — has been commodified beyond recognition.
+FUTURISTIC DRAGON sat with Ridgers to excavate his portrait practice, his methods for photographing the liminal edges of youth culture, and his prognosis for subcultural expression now that the scene, or rather the very notion of ‘scene’, has been commodified beyond recognition.

 Can you recall the first images that turned you onto photography?